ariaghora/ariaghora.github.io/src/now.md

 # Now

-- Building AI product with my friends
+- Building AI product with my friends in my spare time
 - Playing Sun Haven
 - Writing a long article project about machine learning in Bahasa Indonesia